AEX08BEC - Air conditioner SHARP - Free user manual and instructions

 Precautions

-- The filters are sealed in a plastic bag to keep their dust collection effect.
+- The filters are sealed in a plastic bag to preserve their dust collection effectiveness.
+Do not open the bag until you are ready to use the filters.
+(Otherwise, the filters' lifespan may be shortened.)

 LOADING BATTERIES Use two size-AAA (R03) batteries.

-2 Insert batteries in the compartment, making sure the ⊕ and ⊖ polarities are correctly aligned.
+2. Insert batteries into the compartment, ensuring the ⊕ and ⊖ polarities are correctly aligned.

-- The display indicates "AM 6:00" when batteries are properly installed.
+- The display shows "AM 6:00" when batteries are properly installed.

 NOTES: